skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

   This argument specifies type of van der Waals interactions between the inner and outer regions.
   Current version of PyUNIxMD supports one type of van der Waals interaction, which is the Lennard-Jones interaction.
-The other types of van der Waals interactions provided in the Tinker program are not currently interfaced with PyUNIxMD.
+The other types of van der Waals interactions provided in Tinker are not currently interfaced with PyUNIxMD.
   If this argument is *None*, the van der Waals interactions are not included in QM/MM calculation.

   + *'lennardjones'*: The Lennard-Jones interactions are used for van der Waals interactions.